Shania Twain big winner at CCMA Awards

 "But we can go further by recognizing a place for diversity in country music by being inclusive and by really respecting what women of country have always been able to deliver: heart, soul and a kick-ass guitar riff."

-When Twain was given the Generation Award by pop singer Alessia Cara, Twain paused to recognize how Cara is forging a voice for a younger generation.
+When Twain was presented the Generation Award by pop singer Alessia Cara, she paused to recognize how Cara is forging a voice for a younger generation.

 "Alessia really represents the empowered, independent female of today," she said.

+"Today I consider one of my biggest achievements being able to encourage and inspire others," she added.

+And the next generation of female country vocalists also had their moments to shine during the show.

-Among the other winners was Moskaluke whose "Past the Past" locked in album of the year.
+Moskaluke, whose "Past the Past" locked in album of the year, became the first solo female artist to win the award in 14 years.

+Meghan Patrick was recognized as female artist for the second year in a row, while Dallas Smith won male artist.

 James Barker Band's "Chills" picked up single of the year, giving the song an extra boost after it won top-selling single at a gala dinner ahead of the broadcast.
 The Reklaws won rising star.